nathnp/Nathans-site/content/posts/2024/puking-in-vr/index.md

 	<figcaption>About to get stabbed</figcaption>
 </figure>

 I've had my VR2 for a while (Got it when it came out).
 And it's the reason why I picked up a PS5.
 While VR isn't for everyone.
 It is a ton of fun.
-Just remember to take breaks, VR fatigue is a thing, and is not fun.
+Just remember to take breaks, VR fatigue is a thing, and it's not fun.

 [^1]: Though, buying used VR gear is like buying used socks.